Fractured Magic: Chapter Fourteen

 Maebhe didn’t need the warning; her ears had picked up the telltale swish of fabric behind her.
 She dove forward on instinct, hitting the ground and rolling while Roman leaped over her.
 There came the clang of metal striking metal, and by the time Maebhe got her bearing and spun around, Roman was facing off against a tall, broad man with dark mutton chops.

-Maebhe didn’t know what she’d worked the inhabitants of these barracks up to look like, but aside from the sword in his hand, this man was utterly unassuming.
+Maebhe didn’t know what she’d worked the inhabitants of these barracks up to look like, but aside from the sword in his hand, this man was also utterly unassuming.
 Uncannily so.
-If she’d passed him in the street, she would’ve thought him some sort of workman — not a spy or an assassin or a soldier, or whatever else he may be.
+If she’d passed him in the street, she would’ve thought him some sort of workman — not a spy or an assassin or a soldier, or whatever else the Enforcers may be.
 She could’ve passed either of these people in the street without a second thought.
-She couldn’t imagine Roman ever being one of them.
+She couldn’t imagine Roman, who had so much vigour and vibrance, ever being one of them.

-“Who in the hells are you?” the man asked, looking between the two of them with what Maebhe would call mild irritation, like they were ants in a kitchen.
+“Who in the hells are you?” the man asked, looking between the two of them with what Maebhe would call mild irritation, as if they were just ants in a kitchen.
+His gaze flicked from Maebhe’s ears to her birthmarks to her tail, cataloguing her orinian features.

 Finally, some of Roman's secrets start to unravel!
 How do you think he and Egil know each other?
 What do you think of his connection to these Enforcers?